melissa-hobson/melissa-hobson.github.io/_pages/cv.md

 Mentoring
 ---------------
+* Supervision of Sidney Oe's TP3 bachelor project at the Observatoire de Genève, 2025
 * Supervision of Michael Kreuziger's bachelor thesis at MPIA, 2023.
 * Supervision of Giannina Boggiano Beiza's undergrad thesis at the Pontificia Universidad Católica de Chile, 2021.